-Click the "Contact" button on the main menu to: Send the band a song suggestion; Tell them a story; or Ask how to book the band for an upcoming celebration, cabin party, intimate living room or backyard patio show; a wedding; etc. They'll get your message right away and reply in quick fashion.
+Click the "Contact" button on the main menu to: Send the band a song suggestion; Tell them a story; or Ask how to book the band for an upcoming celebration, cabin party, living room or patio/deck gathering; a wedding; etc. They'll get your message right away and reply in quick fashion.
 After all, that's what Irene would do!
 Life is short!
 Let's get to it and have some fun in the process!

 Thanks for your support #mackienation!